-While low-level concerns are, by their nature, less serious than concerns which meet the harms threshold, the school understands that many serious safeguarding concerns, e.g. child sexual abuse, often begin with low-level concerns, e.g. being overly friendly with children.
-The school will ensure that all staff are aware of the importance of recognising concerns before they escalate from low-level to serious, wherever possible.
+While low-level concerns are, by their nature, less serious than concerns which meet the harms threshold, the school understands that many serious safeguarding concerns often begin with low-level concerns, e.g. being overly friendly with children.
+The school will ensure that all staff are aware of the importance of recognising concerns before they have an opportunity to escalate from low-level to serious.